makethunder/strider/README.md

     `heroku login`
 - Create a new Heroku app w/ custom buildpack (enables native NPM modules to be built) for Strider:
     `heroku create --stack cedar --buildpack https://github.com/Strider-CD/heroku-buildpack-nodejs`
-- Edit `config.js` and set the following values:
+- copy `config.js.sample` to  `config.js` and set the following values:
   - Server name.
 Address at which server will be accessible on the Internet.
 E.g. https://mystrider.herokuapp.com/
   - Github app id & secret for your Heroku app - you can register a new one at https://github.com/settings/applications/new - the Main URL should be the same as server name above,